 A one semester college-level course in biology which covers the fundamental concepts of the molecular basis of life, cell theory, cell division, cellular respiration, photosynthesis, DNA and RNA, basic genetics, a survey of life and an introduction to taxonomy, evolution and basic ecology.
 Four credit course includes integrated laboratory work.

 This course is designed to give students in health or medical science a thorough background in anatomy and physiology.
-Includes a review of the chemical and biological basis of living organisms, and an introduction to tissues, organs, and organ systems including the integumentary, skeletal, muscular, nervous and sensory systems.
+Topics include organization of the human body, terminology of anatomy, and an introduction to tissues, organs, and organ systems including the integumentary, skeletal, muscular, nervous and sensory systems.
 Integrated laboratory work augments lecture topics and includes exercises in microscopy, dissection of laboratory specimens, study of human anatomical models, and exercises in human physiology.
-(Prerequisites: High School Biology with lab and Chemistry with lab with a grade of C or better is required (strongly recommended within the past 5 years) or College Biology with lab or POI)
+(Prerequisites: High school biology with lab and high school chemistry with lab with a grade of “C” or better or POI)

 This is a one-semester course designed to introduce students to the structures and functions of the human body.
 Background topics include chemistry for human biology, cell structure and function, and human organization.
 Major topics include the digestive, circulatory, lymphatic, respiratory, urinary, skeletal, muscular, nervous, reproductive systems, the senses and basic genetics.
 Lab activities are designed to enhance and reinforce selected lecture topics.
 Integrated laboratory work augments lecture topics.
 (This course meets the biology requirement for admission to the nursing program.
 The course is designed to expose those individuals not involved in direct patient care with information required for medical billing and coding.)